the-turing-way/the-turing-way/book/website/collaboration/team-manual.md

 (cl-team-manual-policies)=
 ### Institutional / national guidelines that affect Team Manuals
-Institional and national policies and guidelines prevail over the Lab Manual.
+Institutional and national policies and guidelines prevail over the Manual.
 - Ethics and Safety: What are the safety procedures?
 What are the ethic procedures?
 Is there a research integrity office?
 - Research Integrity and culture: Is there an institutional policy on this?